Le tartuffe: Production

 In 1984, Depardieu performed Tartuffe at the National Theatre of Strasbourg, under Jacques Lassalle's direction.
 The actor decided to make a filmed version of the play, which became his first film as a director.

 Reception

 While a high-profile production, the staging of Tartuffe at the National Theatre of Strasbourg had received rather poor reviews at the time.
 The film's reception was equally disappointing, and it failed to make an impact at the box-office.
+Depardieu only returned to directing 15 years later, with the film The Bridge.

+Time Out commented that "Depardieu's directorial debut is difficult to assess, since it is little more than a long, sombre and stately record of the Molière play", though the review praised the performances.
+A later review on the French website critique-film.fr commented that due to Depardieu's directing choices, the film ended up being neither actual cinema nor really filmed theatre, and that it suffered from a general coldness that erased the humor of Molière's original play.

 Home video

-The film was released on Blu-Ray in 2021.
+The film was released on Blu-ray in 2021.